Unity-Technologies/articulations-robot-demo/README.md

 #### Train

 You can also train the arm yourself.
-Detailed instructions on how to train using the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Training-ML-Agents.md).
+Detailed instructions on how to train using the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/release_1/docs/Training-ML-Agents.md).

 To start training, just run this command:

-`mlagents-learn ur3_config.yaml --run-id=[YOUR RUN ID] --train`
+`mlagents-learn ur3_config.yaml --run-id=[YOUR RUN ID]`

 Then, press **Play** in the Unity Editor.